 Best way to feed shrimp to your dog

-Although shrimp is safe for dogs, how much and how often you feed them to your dog needs to be noted.
+Although shrimp is safe for dogs, the amount and frequency of their feeding need to be noted.

 Raw shrimp is a source of bacteria and parasites, including tapeworms.

-Raw shrimp can cause a deadly bacterial infection called vibriosis.
-Besides, eating large quantities of raw shrimp can cause gastrointestinal discomfort.
-The simplest thing to do is cook the shrimp before feeding them to your dog to avoid all this.
+Raw shrimp can cause a deadly bacterial infection called vibriosis, and eating large quantities can cause gastrointestinal discomfort.
+To avoid all this, the simplest thing to do is cook the shrimp before feeding them to your dog.

 Always remove the shells, tails, and veins before cooking shrimp for your dogs.
 The shells and tail can cause choking and lead to digestive issues.

-Shrimp is high in cholesterol, and if you fry them, that only increases the fat content.
+Shrimp is high in cholesterol; frying them only increases fat content.
 Overeating fat can cause obesity and other health problems.

-In addition to seasonings, onion, and garlic, you also need to avoid seasoning the shrimp with salt or lemon juice.
-That’s why even sautéed, or grilled shrimp are dangerous for dogs to eat.
+In addition to seasonings, onion, and garlic, you must avoid seasoning the shrimp with salt or lemon juice.
+That’s why even sautéed or grilled shrimp are dangerous for dogs to eat.

 The safest way to feed shrimp to your dog is to boil or steam them.